 CDFW collects fees to support the Banking Program.
-Fees pay for staff to review and approve proposed banks, conduct oversight, monitor bank operations, and provide policy development and implementation to ensure that banks are achieving their conservation objectives in perpetuity.
-In 2020, the Banking Program received \$506,000, which supported the equivalent of 2.2 staff across six regions.
-Since 2013, the Banking Program has collected a total of \$3.69 million in fees.
+Fees pay for staff to review and approve proposed banks, and then for CDFW's bank implementation and compliance costs.
+In 2021, the Banking Program received \$416,042, which supported the equivalent of 2.2 staff across six CDFW regions.
+Since 2013, the Banking Program has collected a total of \$4.10 million in fees.

 Chart 2.
-Fees collected for each bank application document in 2020
+Fees collected for each bank application document or for implementation in 2021